 Mole crickets mate underground.
 Males will face inwards and call into the funnel-like entrance to attract females.
 Facing inwards amplifies their call.
 Their call is created by rubbing the wings together.
 Females can distinguish between a moist underground home or a dry one just by listening to the type of sound being produced.
 Damp soil chambers win the females!

-After mating, females will dig a golfball-sized chamber to lay a clutch of eggs in.
-How many eggs depends on the species.
+After mating, females will dig a golfball-sized chamber in which to lay a clutch of eggs.
+The number of eggs laid depends on the species.
 Most females belonging to the mole cricket species will guard the eggs until hatched and care for the hatchlings.

 There are three stages in the life cycle of mole crickets - eggs, nymphs and adults.
-Nymphs hatch from the eggs a few weeks later.
+Nymphs hatch from the eggs after a few weeks.
 They look like adults but are white, much smaller and have smaller wings.
 They moult many times as they grow and mature into adults.

 The Invertebrate Explorer digital book explores the incredible world of Australian invertebrates.

 Students can use the book to investigate classification, features, adaptations and habitats of a variety of Australian invertebrates through narrated videos, stunning images, interactive activities and detailed text.